stefanivanovic/CloMu/README.md

 ### Running on the default breast cancer and leukemia data sets:

-To train a model on the breast cancer data set or leukemia data set run python cancer.py real breast train or python cancer.py real leukemia train
+To train a model on the breast cancer data set or leukemia data set run "python cancer.py real breast train" or
+"python cancer.py real leukemia train".

 To plot the results of these models run
+"python cancer.py real breast plot" or
+"python cancer.py real leukemia plot"

-python cancer.py real breast plot
+To save the predicted trees for these models run "python cancer.py real breast predict" or

-or

-python cancer.py real leukemia plot
+"python cancer.py real leukemia predict"

-To determine the proportion based fitness of different mutations in the leukemia data set run
+To determine the proportion based fitness of different mutations in the leukemia data set run "python cancer.py real proportion"

-python cancer.py real proportion

-#Recap Data:
+### Recap Simulated Data:

 To train a model on the recap data sets with 5 mutations or 7 mutations run